opensearch-project/documentation-website/_ml-commons-plugin/api/controller-apis/get-controller.md

 **Introduced 2.12**
 {: .label .label-purple }

-Retrieves information about a controller for a model by model ID.
+Use this API to retrieve information about a controller for a model by model ID.

 ### Path and HTTP methods